Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 “Go!” she shouted.

 It was the way of things.
-She knew it.
 They all had heard the stories from across the province—from across Tamriel.
 She had been deluding herself to think they would be ready.
 They were not fighters.

 And she was no farmer.
 Despite understanding the wisdom of a tactical retreat, she would not spend the rest of her life running.

-A chorus of haunting murmurs filled the air, words tangled and indecipherable.
-Fara backed toward the ashen remains of a tree, ensuring no enemies could flank her.
-The scythe felt heavier now, but her resolve hardened.
-She glanced at the horizon—no reinforcements, only the crimson glow of dusk.
+A chorus of haunting murmurs filled the air, the words indecipherable.
+Fara backed toward the ashen remains of a tree, ensuring nothing could flank her.
+She hardened her resolve and glanced back at the village.
+No reinforcements, only the crimson glow of dusk.

-She charged, a blaze of motion against the encroaching army.
-The blade sang through the air, meeting its marks with lethal precision.
-Limbs fell, and bodies crumpled, but the horde on the rise appeared endless.
+She charged, a single blazing streak against the encroaching army.
+The blade sang through the air, meeting its marks with lethal effect.
+Limbs fell, and bodies crumpled, but the horde appeared endless.

-A sharp pain ignited in her shoulder—a walker had clawed her, its nails biting deep.
-She drove an elbow into its face, bone crunching beneath the impact.
-The wound throbbed, warmth spreading down her arm, but adrenaline surged stronger.
+She felt a sharp pain in her shoulder—one of them had clawed her.
+She elbowed its face, bone crunching beneath the impact.
+Her wound throbbed, warmth spreading down her arm, but the adrenaline kept her going.

-Darkness crept at the edges of her vision, but she forced it back.
+Darkness tinged the edges of her vision, but she forced it away.
 This was her stand.
 Here, among the ruined crops and tainted soil, she held the line.

 Let them come.